Lake District Michelin Restaurants 2019

 Rogan & Co and L’Enclume, Cartmel

-The medieval village of Cartmel, just on the edge of the south Lake District, is now home to Cumbria’s longest-standing Michelin-starred restaurant (two-star L’Enclume) as well as the newest addition (one-star Rogan & Co) to this select Cumbria culinary club.
+The medieval village of Cartmel, just on the edge of the south Lake District, is now home to Cumbria’s longest-standing Michelin-starred restaurant (two-star L’Enclume) as well as the newest addition (one-star Rogan & Co).

 Rogan & Co and L’Enclume are both owned by chef Simon Rogan, who’s third culinary concern, Roganic in London also received Michelin-star status in the 2019 Guide.
 And all are largely supplied by Rogan’s Cartmel farm – Our Farm.